csci-1301/csci-1301.github.io/labs/HelloWorld/readme.md

 ## Backups

 Now we need to make sure you know how to save your work and access it.
-This is especially important if you are using the computer lab rooms, as **you can not store files permanently on the lab's computer, you will have to store them either online in your cloud storage or on a USB drive**.
+This is especially important if you are using the computer lab rooms, as **you can not store files permanently on the lab's computer, and you will have to store them either online in your cloud storage or on a USB drive**.

 ### Finding The Right Tool